yetanotherco/aligned_layer/README.md

 ### Aggregator

 Current aggregator implementation is WIP.
-The RPC method `Aggregator.SubmitTaskResponse` expects a `SignedTaskResponse` as body and returns 0 if args.TaskResponse is not empty, and 1 otherwise.
+The RPC method `Aggregator.SubmitTaskResponse` expects a `SignedTaskResponse` as body and returns 0 if args.TaskIndex exists, and 1 otherwise.

 Check `common/types/signed_task_response.go` for specification on `SignedTaskResponse`.